r3e-network/neo-indexer/docs/INDEXER-DEEP-ANALYSIS.md

   - `opcode_traces`, `syscall_traces`, `contract_calls`, `storage_writes`, `notifications`
 - With migration `012` enabled, `storage_reads` uses a unique key on `(block_index, contract_id, key_base64)`.
 That makes uploads idempotent, but it also means keys that were read by the **old** block at that height can remain if the **new** block never reads them (because there is no conflicting row to overwrite).

+What this fork does to mitigate reorg orphans (when enabled):
+- `StateRecorderSupabase` tracks a best-effort **canonical block hash** per `block_index` (in-process) and wraps queued uploads in a guard:
+  - if the queued work’s `expectedBlockHash` is no longer canonical, the upload is skipped
+  - if a reorg cleanup is in-flight for that height, the upload waits for it
+- When `NEO_STATE_RECORDER__TRACE_TRIM_STALE_ROWS=true` and a block hash replacement is observed at the same height, the uploader schedules a **high priority** reorg cleanup that deletes all per-block rows for that height (reads + traces) before re-uploading.

+Code pointers:
+- Canonical hash tracking + canonical-only execution: `src/Neo/Persistence/StateRecorderSupabase.ReorgGuard.*.cs`
+- Reorg cleanup barrier + queueing: `src/Neo/Persistence/StateRecorderSupabase.ReorgCleanup.Barriers.cs`, `src/Neo/Persistence/StateRecorderSupabase.ReorgCleanup.Queueing.cs`
+- Delete implementations: `src/Neo/Persistence/StateRecorderSupabase.ReorgCleanup.RestApi.cs`, `src/Neo/Persistence/StateRecorderSupabase.ReorgCleanup.Postgres.cs`
+- Detection + scheduling: `src/Neo/Persistence/StateRecorderSupabase.Dispatch.cs`

 Operational implications:
-- For “append-only analytics”, stale rows are usually acceptable (they only affect a small reorg window).
+- For “append-only analytics”, stale rows are usually acceptable (they only affect a small reorg window), and you can leave trimming disabled.
-- For “exact state reconstruction / replay correctness”, reorg windows may require explicit cleanup (delete by `block_index` and re-upload).
+- For “exact state reconstruction / replay correctness”, enable trimming so reorgs trigger per-height cleanup (delete by `block_index` and re-upload).
   - Trace table DELETE policies exist for service role deployments (see migration `009_trace_delete_policies_and_indexes.sql`).

 ## 10. Security considerations